ggsddd/study/README.md

 # study
 this repository is used to store different kinds of knowledge

-wow! there is a mistake on my sentence before.
+wow! there was a mistake in my sentence before,but now it's perfect.